 What to expect before shockwave therapy?

-Shockwave can be mildly painful, with treatment’s lasting between 5- 10 minutes depending on the area being treated.
-If the pain becomes unbearable, please let your Physiotherapist know so they can adjust your therapy.
+Shockwave can be mildly painful, with treatment lasting between 5- 10 minutes depending on the area being treated.
 It can be painful 2-4 hours post treatment.
 However, in rare cases it can last up to 48 hours.
 Normal side effects include reddening, mild pain and swelling.

-If you have any enquires or questions relating to shockwave therapy, please don’t hesitate to contact our clinic for more information
+If you have any inquiries or questions relating to shockwave therapy, please don’t hesitate to contact our clinic for more information.